CyrilDoce/Project-Data-analyst/README.md

 By selecting the data and creating pivot tables I will be able to extract meaningful insights into the data that may be useful for stakeholders .

-(check excel data analysis spreadsheet)
+(check excel data analysis spreadsheet named "FinalProductTable")

 FinalProductTable.xlsx -> Data analysis